Nebraska receiver JD Spielman enters transfer portal

 LINCOLN — JD Spielman’s record-setting career at Nebraska almost certainly would have reached new heights this fall.
 The senior receiver instead will finish his career somewhere other than Lincoln after three productive seasons.

 Two Nebraska sources confirmed Monday that NU’s leading receiver from the 2019 season won’t return and will enter the transfer portal.
-Head coach Scott Frost on March 2 said Spielman was dealing with a personal health matter and would not participate in spring practices.
-The coach added at the time he expected the wideout to return for summer conditioning in May.
+On March 2, coach Scott Frost said Spielman was dealing with a personal health matter and would not participate in spring practices.
+The coach added at the time that he expected the wideout to return for summer conditioning in May.

 Still, Spielman — a 5-foot-9, 180-pound native of Eden Prairie, Minnesota — almost certainly would have added more accolades had he stayed for the 2020 campaign.
 Mainly a slot receiver who built a reputation for his toughness and elusiveness, Spielman ranks third in NU history in career receptions (170) and is 20 from Stanley Morgan’s top mark.
 He’s also third in career receiving yards (2,546) and 202 from topping Morgan’s number there.
 He has caught a pass in all 33 of his career games — good for fourth all-time at NU— and was six away from topping Morgan’s total.